dev16mehta/ScrabbleGame/README.md

 * multiplayer over LAN
 * playing against the computer

-You can choose different options from the game interface.
+You can choose from different options in the game interface.

 If you don't know how to play Scrabble, click [here](https://scrabble.hasbro.com/en-us/rules) for rules